akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 If we run the example we see that the same sequence of numbers are printed over and over again, but the processing does not stop.
-Hence, we avoided the deadlock, but ``source`` is still backpressured forever, because buffer space is never recovered: the only action we see is the circulation of a couple of initial elements from ``source``.
+Hence, we avoided the deadlock, but ``source`` is still back-pressured forever, because buffer space is never recovered: the only action we see is the circulation of a couple of initial elements from ``source``.

 .. note::